 Curious about Wicca and Paganism?
 You’re certainly not alone!
 In my almost 20 years as a practicing Pagan, I’ve met lots of people who want to learn more about this small-ish, little-understood religion.
 Some are interested in joining Wicca (or another Pagan tradition).
 Some just want to better understand their Pagan friends and neighbors.

 Like many Pagans, I started my training under Wiccan teacher before moving onto my own personal path.
 I’m not a Wiccan myself, but I attend Wiccan rituals and count many Wiccan folks among my friend.
-This article is my attempt to answer some of the most common questions about Wicca, Paganism, and the relationships between the two religions.
+This article is my attempt to answer some of the most common questions about Wicca, Paganism, and the relationships between the two forms of belief.

 What is the difference between Wicca and Paganism?